-Abstract: This paper develops a dynamic structural model of trade in which firms slowly accumulate consumers in foreign markets.
-Estimating the model using export data from individual firms, the model correctly predicts lower survival rates for new exporters and estimates low entry costs of exporting - less than half of those estimated in the absence of consumer accumulation.
+Abstract: Sunk entry costs have been identified as the main export barrier by standard dynamic models of trade.
+However, these large entry costs are inconsistent with the existence of many small new exporters with low survival rates in foreign markets.
+To reconcile these patterns, this paper develops a dynamic structural model of trade in which firms slowly accumulate consumers in foreign markets.
+Estimating the model using export data from individual firms and a Markov chain Monte Carlo estimator, the model correctly predicts lower survival rates for new exporters and estimates much lower entry costs of exporting - less than a third of those estimated in the absence of consumer accumulation.
 These results have important implications at the aggregate level.
 In contrast to the standard model without consumer accumulation, this model correctly replicates important facts regarding the aggregate response of international trade to simulated shocks.
-Moreover, out-of-sample predictions demonstrate that the model better predicts actual trade responses to an observed shock than the standard model.
+Moreover, out-of-sample predictions demonstrate that the model better predicts actual trade responses to an observed shock than the standard model..

 Estimating firm-level product quality with trade data, with Gabriel Smagghue, February 2017

 Winner of the FREIT EIIT 2013 best graduate student paper.
 Previously circulated under the title "A new method for quality estimation using trade data: an application to French firms".